TeamRaccoons/referral/README.md

 referral_token_account: Account<'info, TokenAccount>
 ```

-So, only referral token account that has the `project` authority can be used as the `referral_token_account`.
+So, only the referral token account with the `project` authority can be used as the `referral_token_account`.

 ### Protocol

-For protocol that wants to use this Referrel program, you will have to first create a `Project` first by calling `initialize_project` with your chosen `base` key, `admin`, and project `name`.
+For a protocol that wants to use this Referral program, you must create a `Project` by calling `initialize_project` with your chosen `base` key, `admin`, and project `name`.
 The `base` key is the key identifier of your project.

 You can set a `default_share_bps` on the percentage you want to share with your referrer.

 ### Referrer

-For referrers who wants to get referral fee for protocols that integrate with the Referral program, they will have first create their own `Referral` account by calling `initialize_referral_account` with the correct `project` account, the `referral_account`, and their own `partner` account.
+For referrers who want to get referral fees for protocols that integrate with the Referral program, they will have to first create their own `Referral` account by calling `initialize_referral_account` with the correct `project` account, the `referral_account`, and their own `partner` account.
 The `partner` account is the admin of this referral account.

-Then, for each token mint that they wish to receive the referral fee from, they will need to call `initialize_referral_token_account` to create the token account.
+Then, for each token mint they wish to receive the referral fee from, they must call `initialize_referral_token_account` to create the token account.
 That token account will be the `referral_token_account` that they use above.

+## Dashboard

+You can also check out the web dashboard here if you want to interact with the contract via browser: [https://referral.jup.ag/](https://referral.jup.ag/).